tytzM17/darkleaf-dapp-bot/README.md

 users can upload a bot, strategy, map, tools, etc for play-to-earn dapp ganes, and set as nft, users/uploaders are then rewarded with erc20 token DLC

-# problem:
+# problem
 so many play to earn, so little time

 # solution
 create bots, toools, etc for that game ;)

 # mvp and features
-users can upload a bot, strategy, map, tools, etc for play-to-earn dapp ganes, and set as nft, users/uploaders are then rewarded with erc20 token DLC (mvp)
+- users can upload a bot, strategy, map, tools, etc for play-to-earn dapp ganes, and set as nft, users/uploaders are then rewarded with erc20 token DLC (mvp)

-list all bots by latest, upvotes, categories, etc
+- list all bots by latest, upvotes, categories, etc

-can give/donate(dlc tokens or erc20) to bot creator too, to support him/her
+- can give/donate(dlc tokens or erc20) to bot creator too, to support him/her

-dlc token can be for donations, rewards, staked(through defi), and burn (through governance feature)
+- dlc token can be for donations, rewards, staked(through defi), and burn (through governance feature)

 # contracts function